cs1302uga/cs1302-tutorials/visibility/visibility.rst

 they are only visible from lines of code that are written within the same class, and they are not visible from any other location.

-* In Java, the ``private`` modifier must be included in a declararion for it to be treated as private by the compiler.
+* In Java, the ``private`` modifier must be included in a member's declararion for it to be considered private by the compiler.
 * In UML, the ``-`` symbol is used just before a member's identifier to illustrate that it's private.
-* The ``javadoc`` program does not include private declarations in a documentation website by default; however, they can be included (along with all applicable declarations that are more visible than private) by including ``-private`` as a command-line argument to the ``javadoc`` command.
+* The ``javadoc`` program does not include private declarations in a documentation website by default; however, they can be included  by adding the ``-private`` command-line argument.

 Example 1
 =========